 Autocommit mode can be implemented in one of two ways:

 Client-side autocommit When an application uses autocommit, the client-library sends a COMMIT statement after each SQL statement executed.

 ADO.NET, ADO/OLE DB, ODBC, and PHP applications control commit behavior from the client side.

 Server-side autocommit When an application turns off chained mode, the database server commits the results of each SQL statement.
-For JDBC this behavior is controlled by the chained database option.
+This behavior is controlled, implicitly in the case of JDBC, by the chained database option.

 Embedded SQL, JDBC, and Open Client applications manipulate server-side commit behavior (for example, they set the chained option).

-For compound statements such as stored procedures or triggers there is a difference between client-side and server-side autocommit.
+There is a difference between client-side and server-side autocommit in the case of compound statements such as stored procedures or triggers.
 From the client side, a stored procedure is a single statement, and so autocommit sends a single commit statement after the whole procedure is executed.
 From the database server perspective, the stored procedure may be composed of many SQL statements, and so server-side autocommit commits the results of each SQL statement within the procedure.

 Do not combine setting of the chained option with setting of the autocommit option in your ADO.NET, ADO/OLE DB, ODBC, or PHP application.

 |Envoyer votre avis sur cette page par email.||Copyright © 2009, iAnywhere Solutions, Inc. - SQL Anywhere 11.0.1|